+We have entered a new tax era.
 Saudi Arabia and the UAE implemented VAT on 1 January 2018.
-Bahrain has confirmed implementation on 1 January 2019, with the other GCC countries expected to follow over the next 12 months.
-Business leaders should now be more aware than ever that we have entered a new tax era.
-Key decision makers in the UAE, Saudi Arabia and Bahrain need to ensure their processes and systems are - and remain - VAT-compliant, while their counterparts in the other GCC states need to start preparing now for the implementation of VAT.
+Bahrain implemented - for businesses with taxable turnovers above BD5m - on 1 January 2019 - with other businesses going live on 1 July 2019 or 1 January 2020.
+Other GCC countries are expected to follow.
+Key decision makers in the UAE, Saudi Arabia and Bahrain need to ensure their processes and systems are - and remain - VAT-compliant, while their peers in other GCC states need to start preparing now for VAT's implementation.